GoogleCloudPlatform/podcast/site/content/post/episode-11-internet-of-things-with-jen-tong/index.md

 MARK: Very, very well.
 Thank you so much for joining us today.
 JEN: Of course.
 MARK: So we wanted to talk to you about Internet of Things and that sort of fun stuff, but why don't you let us know who you are, what you do, your background, et cetera, et cetera, so people have an idea of who you are?
 JEN: Sure thing.
 So hi, everybody, I'm Jen.
-I'm a developer advocate at Google, and I focus on Google Cloud Platform, and that means, in a nutshell, that I help people cause trouble with code or build cool stuff and then, you know, join them in the satisfaction of accomplishing something great, and along the way I help people understand why cloud technologies are awesome and can make their life easier.
+I'm a developer advocate at Google, and I focus on Google Cloud, and that means, in a nutshell, that I help people cause trouble with code or build cool stuff and then, you know, join them in the satisfaction of accomplishing something great, and along the way I help people understand why cloud technologies are awesome and can make their life easier.
 MARK: Cool, cool.
 Do you focus on any particular products and stuff?
 I mean, obviously we want to talk about the Internet of Things, but I'm just kind of curious.
 JEN: Yup, so kind of the area I focus on is parts of the cloud to either make, like, IOT prototyping really easy, which is, I guess, what we'll be talking a little bit more about today, but also the other side of the equation is Internet of Things devices are really good at generating a whole bunch of data, so I spend a lot of time focusing on the big data side of that, things like BigQuery and Pub/Sub and BigTable.
 FRANCESC: Nice.